Original Effective Date: April 14, 2003

 Uses and Disclosures Under HIPAA

-We May Use or Disclose Your Protected Health Information for Purposes of Treatment, Payment or Healthcare Operations without Obtaining Your Prior Authorization.
+1. We May Use or Disclose Your Protected Health Information for Purposes of Treatment, Payment or Healthcare Operations without Obtaining Your Prior Authorization.
+Here are a few examples of each category:

-Your Protected Health Information may be provided to physicians, nurses, medical technicians, clerks and others, for purposes of providing you with medical treatment, care and services.
+- Your Protected Health Information may be provided to physicians, nurses, medical technicians, clerks, their associated staff and others, including care coordinator’s and Accountable Care Organization (ACO) participants, for purposes of providing you with medical treatment, care and services.
 This includes medical staff members and other health care workers not members of the medical staff and who do not work for, or at, Virtua.

 Health Care Operations